‘The Bachelor’ Sex Secrets Revealed! Did Nick Viall Choose After Fantasy Suites?

 In her book, It’s Not Okay: Turning Heartbreaking into Happy Never After, Andi Dorfman described her time with Josh Murray, saying, “We spent the evening swapping stories, laughing until our stomachs hurt.
 We talked about our future, our beliefs, and our goals in life…we were in mid-conversation when the sun came up, beaming through the sheer window panels of our bungalow.”

 For those wondering about safe sex on The Bachelor, host Chris Harrison assured everyone that contestants have everything they need for a steamy night.
 “Anything you need to have safe sex, we definitely promote that,” he shared.
 Each contestant is also required to go through STD testing to ensure nothing spreads.

 The contestants are also put up in some pretty plush rooms.
 During her Fantasy Suite, Dorfman revealed that she stayed in a five-room mansion and enjoyed all the luxury, including drawn bathtubs and towels shaped like animals.
 Not to mention a fridge stocked with wine and chocolate.

 Meanwhile, Viall hasn’t revealed what happened during his Fantasy Suite dates.
-According to the Daily Mail, the Bachelor star had his hands full with Gates, who admitted that she’s never had an orgasm.
+According to Daily Mail, the Bachelor star had his hands full with Gates, who admitted that she’s never had an orgasm.

 “Every girl wants great things, fireworks, magic to happen but I have only had sex with one person and I’ve never had an orgasm before,” she told Viall.
 “It’s really taboo to discuss but it’s really important.”